nexo-tech/microtunnel/README.md

 ## Why microtunnel?

-Tired of free tunnels timing out?
-Sick of complicated setups with closed-source tools? **microtunnel** lets you create your own HTTPS tunnels with minimal setup and full ownership.
+Most tunneling tools either require paid plans, rely on proprietary infrastructure, or need complex setups. **microtunnel** is a self-hosted alternative that gives you HTTPS tunnels using just Go, WebSockets, and Caddy — no third-party services required.

 - No paid plans
 - No vendor lock-in